 It’s still an incredibly difficult situation and there are many things you can’t plan for.
 That being said, everyone needs to plan ahead because the challenges and problems get multiplied if your finances are not in order.
 I was lucky I got disability insurance to cover my expenses, which helped tremendously.

 I created Top Whole Life by necessity.
-Before my cancer, I was a financial adviser, and my family and I relied upon my ability to talk.
+Before my cancer, I was a financial advisor, and my family and I relied upon my ability to talk.
 I had throat cancer and went through many operations to restore my breathing.
 I didn’t know if I was going to be able to talk again and in the end, the operations left me with a very compromised voice.
 So I had to start thinking outside of the box.
 I decided to create a website on a topic that I knew and understood, like life insurance.

 It’s very important to have enough coverage to really make an impact.
 Even though we focus on a particular type of insurance called whole life, we always recommend getting enough coverage within your budget.